Wolverine2029/PDS_Project/README.md

 <h2> Summary </h2>
 <br>

 <p> Welcome to Classification Central, where any new Machine Learning Enthusiast can learn about the basic algorithms.
-Explore our options and learn step by step about classification and regression solutions to different datasets.</p>
+Explore our options and learn step by step about classification and regression solutions to different datasets.
+To run the project, download the ClassificationCentral2.py and run it with the command, "streamlit run ClassificationCentral2.py".
+This should launch the streamlit app on your localhost and give you a browser link.
+For the video description of the website, please follow the link: </p>